core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Group OSCORE ## {#chap-security-considerations-sec-mode}

 Group OSCORE provides end-to-end application-level security.
 This has many desirable properties, including maintaining security assurances while forwarding traffic through intermediaries (proxies).
-Application-level security also tends to more cleanly separate security from the dynamics of group membership (e.g., the problem of distributing security keys across large groups with many members that come and go).
+Application-level security also tends to more cleanly separate security from the specific dynamics of security group membership (e.g., the problem of distributing security keys across large groups with many members that come and go).

 CoAP group communication MUST be protected by using Group OSCORE as specified in {{I-D.ietf-core-oscore-groupcomm}}, with the possible exception of: applications that are proven to be neither sensitive nor critical; and specific, well-defined steps where security is not viable or is intrinsically unattainable (e.g., early discovery).